 Footage is uploaded, manually processed remotely, and securely destroyed once complete.

-from £4.50 per minute of footage
+From £4.50 per minute of footage

 Footage collected in person, manually processed remotely and returned in person.